To add content, ask questions.

 - Mathematical Operations

-Mathematical operations vocabulary in English, covering key terms for addition, subtraction, multiplication, division, and more.
+Mathematical operations vocabulary in English, including addition, subtraction, multiplication, division, and more.
+Learn key terms to describe and perform calculations confidently.

 - Talking about Results